How HAB Hearing are dealing with COVID-19

 As a company we take the health and well being of our clients very seriously.
 From very early on in the coronavirus outbreak the government declared that local audiology clinics like ours were classed as an ‘essential service’ and we have been urged to keep the doors open to ensure we continue to look after the needs of our clients and general public with hearing problems.

 We have stayed open as an organisation throughout the coronavirus pandemic (including through past and future localised spikes in transmission rates).
 We take extra safety and hygiene precautions to make sure we keep everyone safe.
-We are open through the second national UK lockdown, meeting and exceeding industry guidelines to keep clients safe.
+We have been and continue to be open through all local and national lockdowns, meeting and exceeding industry guidelines to keep clients safe.
 More details below.

 Accessories by Post

 Our eCommerce accessories orders (website, eBay and Amazon) are restricted to UK addresses only at present while we assess ongoing how deliveries outside the UK are impacted by the effects of coronavirus and Brexit.

 Wax Removal Service